SupeRuier/awesome-active-learning/contents/batch_mode.md

 - [Bootstrapping for Batch Active Sampling [2021, KDD]](https://dl.acm.org/doi/pdf/10.1145/3447548.3467076)

+## Multi-level diversity

+Utilize multiple criteria of diversity to select.

+- Active Learning with Co-Auxiliary Learning and Multi-level Diversity for Image Classification [2023, TCSVT]:
+  Beside feature-level diversity (cluster-based), add a class-level diversity, which removes the redundancy between the samples with the same pseudo-labels.

 # Unintentionally Diverse the Instances

 Without define diversity, many other works accomplish this goal non-explicitly.